Automated Impact Assessment¶

 CVE-2022-48839 has a positive match score of 100, indicating a high likelihood that this vulnerability affects the uploaded firmware:

-To understand how ONEKEY arrived at this conclusion, click on the CVE and navigate to the Match evidences section:
+To understand how ONEKEY arrived at this conclusion, click on the vulnerability and navigate to the Automated Impact Assessment tab:

 -